-However as Natural Fiber Welding is creating a new bonding process for 100% plant-based materials without the inclusion of synthetics – the possibilities are limitless.
+However, as Natural Fiber Welding is creating a new bonding process for 100% plant-based materials without synthetics, the possibilities are limitless.

-This new, and relatively young company, uses all-natural ingredients that are in ready abundance upon the earth.
+This new, relatively young company uses all-natural ingredients in ready abundance upon the earth.

 These ingredients may include cork, hemp, rubber, coconut, and vegetable oil.
 However, this is not an exhaustive list but rather just a sample released for discussion by the company.

 At NFW, the 100% natural plant-based ingredients are mixed with resin, and rubber-based materials and selected minerals are added.

 Even the odorants and antioxidants that they use are of natural origin.

 As the process is under patent, the exact chemistry involved is hidden; however, a secret salt solution is added, which kick starts a reaction.
 This reaction then glues the fibers together, creating a strong but flexible composite.

 At this point, natural pigments and dyes are added, and the stretchy material is pressed into molds.
 This helps to set the attributes of thickness, style, and texture.

 Finally, it’s baked, cooled, sorted, and cut into sheets or rolled to a specific size for distribution.